Chapel Hill, NC

 Academic background: Economics/Hispanic Studies/History, UNC-Chapel Hill

 As an officer in the U.S. Marine Corps, Johnathan Lara was already honing his skills in finance, processing payments and advising senior management on financial policy.
 Looking ahead to a civilian career, however, he saw limits to his growth.
-“It helped to have strong leadership experience from the Marine Corps and I had teams spread across multiple continents, but I needed more knowledge,” said Johnathan.
+“It helped to have strong leadership experience from the Marine Corps and I had teams spread across multiple continents, but I needed more knowledge,” says Johnathan.
 “That’s what really drew me to the degree — the career possibilities and the ability to open more doors.”

-Recognizing its outstanding reputation, his desire to continue working, and his need to support his family, Johnathan entered the online format of the UNC Master of Accounting Program where he is currently pursuing both the Audit and Financial Analysis and Reporting concentrations.
+Recognizing its outstanding reputation, his desire to continue working, and his need to support his family, Johnathan entered the online format of the UNC Master of Accounting Program where he is pursuing both the Audit and Financial Analysis and Reporting concentrations.

-Just a year in, Johnathan has already secured two jobs: his current role, a short-term contract with pharmaceutical giant GlaxoSmithKline, and a future role as an audit associate in BDO’s Raleigh office, which he’ll start after graduation.
+Just a year in, Johnathan has already secured two jobs: his current role, a short-term contract with pharmaceutical giant GlaxoSmithKline and a future role as an audit associate in BDO’s Raleigh office, which he’ll start after graduation.
 He credits the program for his job-search success.
-“The career services team and the structured recruiting process truly helps students get meaningful jobs to start their post-graduate careers,” he notes, “I was fortunate to have many interviews and receive several job offers.”
+“The career services team and the structured recruiting process truly helps students get meaningful jobs to start their post-graduate careers,” he says, “I was fortunate to have many interviews and receive several job offers.”

 Risk Advisory Associate